 Editor’s Note: Please don’t fact check this.
 We didn’t.

 Interesting story that the use of a turkey for Thanksgiving is strongly tied to the Jewish tradition.
-It seems that Ben Franklin, a very affable guy, was trying to determine between two birds to reflect our national heritage.
-One was to be on the national seal and the other was to be eaten for Thanksgiving, this being a national holiday.
+It seems that Ben Franklin, a very affable and thoughtful man, was trying to determine between two birds to reflect our national heritage.
+One was to be on the national seal, and the other was to be eaten for Thanksgiving, this being a national holiday.

 So in celebration of Thanksgiving at Valley Forge, there started a big hunt for turkeys.
-Apparently turkeys were more difficult to catch than expected because they were vicious birds and made a big squawk, so you could not sneak up on them very easily.
-Ben, Thomas, and George all tried to capture the bird using traditional means such as setting traps and using muskets, but the birds all successfully flew away.
+Apparently turkeys were more difficult to catch than expected because they were vicious birds and made a big squawk, so you couldn’t sneak up on them very easily.
+Ben, Thomas, and George all tried to capture the bird using traditional means such as setting traps and using muskets, bows, and arrows, but the birds all successfully flew away.